peter88213/novelibre/docs/template/README.md

 - You can store data on **characters, locations, and items** that are important for the story.
 - All of this appears as a clear and editable **tree** structure with listed information.
 - Summaries can be entered at all these levels, from which **synopses** and lists can be generated.
+- If you choose a **narrative structure**, *novelibre* can display stages (e.g. acts or steps) in the tree.
+  When plotting, descriptions of these stages can be entered, from which *noveltree* can generate its own documentation.
+Prefabricated structural models can also be imported from templates.
+- *noveltree* also allows you to create and document an **underlying structure of arcs** (character arcs or storylines) apart from the chapters and sections.
+This can then be linked to the sections of the novel text.
 - To keep track of progress, the **word count** and the **completion status** of the sections are displayed.
 - Individual chapters and sections can be flagged as "unused" to exclude them from document export.
 - You can add information about the **narrative time** and duration to each section.
 If you enter a date, the day of the week is displayed.
 You can also call up the age of characters that are assigned to a section.
 The date and time information can be synchronised with dedicated timeline software.
-- For the **actual writing work**, *noveltree* starts the Word processor of LibreOffice or OpenOffice with a structured manuscript in *Open Document* format (*.odt*).
+- For the **actual writing work**, *noveltree* starts the word processor of LibreOffice or OpenOffice with a structured manuscript in *Open Document* format (*.odt*).
 At the end of a work cycle, *noveltree* reimports the manuscript and updates the writing project.
 New chapters and sections can also be created in the process.